amantri/hackathon-postscript/README.md

 # Postscript

-An interactive, AI-powered After Visit Summary (AVS) application designed to help patients better understand their health data.
-Inspired by patient portals like Epic MyChart, Postscript takes the complex medical jargon from a doctor's visit and makes it accessible, clear, and actionable.
+An interactive, After Visit Summary (AVS) application with AI features designed to help patients better understand their health data.
+Inspired by patient portals like Epic MyChart, Postscript takes the complex medical data from a doctor's visit and presents it in a clear, actionable way.

 ## Features